Pre-course

 The abstract of a scientific paper or grant is the gateway to being noted and read.
 If you do not roll out the red carpet, people will pass by!
 A good abstract should not only present the essential and sound features of your research and radiate its high quality, but also should advertise why your findings are relevant and how they are relevant.

-In this Masterclass, we will have an interactive discussion about the DOs and DONTs in writing a convincing scientific abstract.
+In this Masterclass, we had an interactive discussion about the DOs and DONTs in writing a convincing scientific abstract.

 In 90 minutes, an overview of statistical techniques will be given.
 Together with the participants several questions will be answered including: